bbrownekianda/docs/kiandaapps.md

 All of the Apps are available for free, and you can use them as a template to design your own business processes, modifying what you see as you go.

-If you would like to try out an App, go to [How to get started](#how-to-get-started) to find out more.
-If you would like to build your own process from scratch go to [Plan your process](processplan.md), the first step in process creation in Kianda.
+If you would like to try out an App, go to [How to get started](#how-to-get-started) to find out how to import apps.
+If you would like to build your own process from scratch go to [Plan your process](processplan.md), the first step in building a Kianda solution.